protocol/nft-website/README.md

 [![](https://img.shields.io/badge/platform-VuePress-green.svg)](https://vuepress.vuejs.org/)
 [![](https://img.shields.io/badge/deployed%20on-Fleek-ff69b4.svg)](http://fleek.co/)

-⚠️⚠️  **PRE-RELEASE FLEEK LINKS!**
-- https://nft-school.on.fleek.co/ - this deploy will be DNS'd to the production site
-- https://nft-school-staging.on.fleek.co/ - staging sandbox for major changes (e.g. visual design)

 This repository contains code and content for the [NFT School](https://nftschool.dev) website, an open-source community education platform devoted to best practices, concept guides, tutorials, and how-tos for developers in the non-fungible token (NFT) space.